 If your child’s oral development speech starts getting affected, you should discuss the possible treatment options with your pediatrician today.

 Consulting Dr. D.K.
 Mitra for the first time?
-Avail a free second opinion for all your questions by filling in the form below!
+Avail a free second opinion for all your questions, please call us on +91 8826391002.

 How does tongue tie affect breastfeeding?